 Body and Soul was first implemented as a demonstration project in 2002.
 In 2004, efforts began to spread the program throughout the nation.

-Race and Ethnicity > Black or African American; Vulnerable Populations > Racial minorities; Urban populations
+Race and Ethnicity > Black or african american; Vulnerable Populations > Racial minorities

 Problem AddressedAfrican Americans suffer from a higher incidence of many chronic diseases, including many types of cancer, high blood pressure, diabetes, heart disease, and stroke.
 Although eating a healthy diet rich in fruits and vegetables can help lower the risk of getting these diseases, African Americans consume fewer fruits and vegetables than do members of other major racial and ethnic groups.1